ngandimoun/Minato/CONTRIBUTING.md

 ## Questions?

-If you have any questions or need further clarification, feel free to reach out to us at [email@example.com].
+If you have any questions or need further clarification, feel free to reach out to us at [(https://discord.com/invite/H2EYXp8C)].

-Thank you for contributing to the Open Source Chat Application!
+Thank you for contributing to the Open Source AI for Devs!

-Customizing the CONTRIBUTING.md
-Code of Conduct: If you have a CODE_OF_CONDUCT.md, link to it.
-If not, it's a good practice to create one based on a template like Contributor Covenant.
-Contact Information: Replace [email@example.com] with your contact information or that of the project maintainer.
-GitHub Issues and Pull Request Process: Adjust the links to your GitHub issues page and customize the pull request process as necessary.
-License: Ensure the license mentioned matches the project's license (e.g., MIT License).
-Questions: Provide a way for contributors to ask questions, whether it's an email address or a link to a discussion forum.
-Remember to review and adjust this template to fit the specific needs and policies of your project.